 Mindfulness in Early Addiction Recovery (MEAR) has been developed in SMART Howard House detoxification unit in Oxford, UK, a ten-bedded residential unit for people detoxing from alcohol and/or opioids, and often other substances too.
 Howard House is largely funded by Oxford City Council, and admits people for approximately twelve weeks, while they undergo medical reduction/ detoxification at a pace that makes it as comfortable as possible for them, alongside a therapeutic groupwork programme which includes mindfulness, and one-to-one support from a keyworker, with optional counselling sessions.
 Residents are referred by the community addiction services, meaning there is a wide range of people, from those who have been homeless for some time, to those who have careers and families.

-Therefore adaptations are needed to the existing mindfulness courses, which tend to be closed groups, and can involve inviting people to sit in silence for up to 40 minutes at a time.
-This course has been designed to be as safe and sensitive to trauma or emerging mental health problems as possible, whilst still enabling those who take part to learn valuable lessons.
-I am currently developing the course, helped by my research into the balance between the two elements of safety and effectiveness – which will be published in 2021 and has been funded by the Society for the Study of Addiction.
-A colleague is running the same programme in a rehabilitation centre in Antwerp, and will also be researching outcomes and safety.
+Motivational elements have been woven into this course, and it has been designed to be as safe and sensitive to trauma or emerging mental health problems as possible, whilst still enabling those who take part to learn valuable lessons.
+Research is being carried out into these two elements – acceptability and effectiveness – which should be published in 2021 and has been funded by the Society for the Study of Addiction.
+Another piece of research into an adapted version of the programme is also going to be carried out in Belgium.